Matthew is a keen traveller and a photography hobbyist. He is currently living in Japan and hopes to travel and document his journey.

 Familiarity can breed contempt, but it can also evoke nostalgia.
 You have already formed an opinion about the place and are returning because of it or in spite of it.
-There is no bedding-in period or first impression to be formed, so you can enjoy the things that had a lasting impression on you the first time around and explore the other things you missed out on.
+There is no bedding-in period or first impression to be formed: you can relive the things that had a lasting impression on you the first time around, avoid the things that you didn't particularly enjoy, and then you are left to explore all the other things you missed out on.

 If there has been some time between your visits, there is nothing quite like exploring somewhere that you know you have been before, but that you don't know intimately.
 Retracing your steps and piecing the puzzle together is enjoyable in and of itself.
 Returning to a place that you hold fond memories of can be equally as rewarding as the first visit.
 It's just another opportunity to build on your memories.

 The most salient point about revisiting a destination is that no two trips are the same.
 You can experience an entirely different trip each time you visit—whether good or bad.
 This point may contradict my whole article because an enjoyable first visit doesn't necessarily guarantee a repeat upon your second visit.

 There are many variables: it can depend on whether you are travelling solo or not, the people you meet, the weather, your money situation, the food you try, and what stage of your trip you are in (if travelling long term).
 If you are at the tail-end of a long trip, your appreciation of a new destination may become compromised.
 You may have seen so much in such a short space of time that it ends up all blurring into one and becoming much of a muchness.
 The novelty may have worn off and a fresh pair of eyes may be needed.

 3. What You Like Changes Over Time